glycerine/spin_paxos/README.md

 lease itself must be confirmed through the consensus process itself, and partly why sometimes we must just wait it out and let the last lease expire.
-If you do not have consensus on a lease, you don't really have any hope of correctness.
+If you do not have consensus on a lease, and moreover if you don't know absolutely, positively that no other node has a current lease, don't really have any hope of correctness.
+Thus availability gaps are going to be inherent in optimizations that deploy leases/use time-outs to detect failures.

 When studying single-decree Paxos (Synod), it is best just to ignore leaders and leases, and tuck such